Dual Diagnosis Treatment Princeton, IL

 Sinnissippi Centers Inc Recovery Home - 30.0 miles from Princeton, IL

-Sinnissippi Centers Inc Recovery Home is a dual-diagnosis treatment center in Dixon, Illinois that offers treatment services for drug or alcohol use and mental health disorders that include psychotic disorders as well as binge eating.
+Sinnissippi Centers Inc Recovery Home is a dual diagnosis treatment center in Dixon, Illinois that offers treatment services for substance abuse and mental health disorders that include depression as well as bulimia.

 Address: 922 Washington Street, Dixon, IL 61021 in Lee County